 Amateur Dramatics is (arguably) the most sincere “team” activity there is, where the cast and crew are all pulling together to give the best production we can, and having a great time doing it – all because we love theatre.
 We are always welcoming new members, whether on stage or doing the many “backstage” activities needed to stage a show.

 Don’t worry of you don’t know what’s involved – we’ll give you training where necessary and full support.
 It’s a great way to get out of the house gain a new hobby, great experience and meet new people.

-Rehearsals take place between 8.00pm and 10.00pm (September to April) on Tuesdays at Lymm Village Hall (next to Pepper Street car park) and on Thursdays at Thelwall Parish Hall (opposite the Pickering Arms).
-If you're interested in joining us, you're welcome to come along and meet us at rehearsals.
+Rehearsals take place between 8.00pm and 10.00pm (September to April) on Tuesdays and Thursdays at Thelwall Parish Hall (opposite the Pickering Arms).
+If you’re interested in joining us, you’re welcome to come along and meet us at rehearsals.

 Fancy Joining Us?

 If you wish to join us then please fill out the membership form which is available to download on the Membership page.
 You can see more information and also download the form by clicking “Membership” to the left.
 Yearly cost for members is £10, which goes towards the insurance of you being a member.
 If you would like to ask us any questions, feel free to contact us, or join us at a rehearsal.

 The simple answer – dramatics.
 We put plays on.
 Three a year.
 A selection of comedies, thrillers, farces and pantomimes.
 The public sees the actors on stage, but there’s much more to the performance than meets the eye.

 The cast members main responsibility is to learn their lines and moves for their part within the play.
 It is important that they turn up to as many rehearsals as possible to help everyone else.
 They will have to become their character and sort their costumes and any personal props they would have.
 It is important that they liaise with any of the technical team regarding issues such as props.
 The cast is the main responsibility of the Director/ Producer.